 Culture and History

-Corfu (Kérkyra), unlike the rest of Greece, never fell under the Ottoman oppression.
-Due to the successive dominations of the Venetians, the French and the British over the centuries.
-Their culture wielded strong influence in the city: it was here that the first Greek University (the Ionian Academy), the first Philharmonic Orchestra and the First School of Fine Arts were founded.
+Corfu (Kérkyra), unlike the rest of Greece, never fell under Ottoman oppression, thanks to the successive Rule of the Venetians, the French and the British over the centuries.
+Their culture wielded strong influence in the city, The very first Greek University (the Ionian Academy), the first Philharmonic Orchestra and the First School of Fine Arts were founded.

-At the historic building of the Ionian Bank was housed the local currency cutter, as Ionian bank was the first one aloud to cut Greek bank notes.
+At the historic building of the Ionian Bank, the local currency cutter was housed, the very first Bank to be permitted to cut Greek banknotes.